mateusdtakayama/rag-nest-langchain-qdrant/README.md

 - **Web Search Integration**: Uses Tavily to search the web for relevant information.
 - **RAG Integration**: Fetches the data from Qdrant to provide context to the agent's responses.
 - **Chunk Management**: Aims to make chunks smaller and re-rank them for better relevance.
+(To Do)
 - **Langfuse Monitoring**: Plans to integrate Langfuse for real-time monitoring of the agent.
+(To Do)
 - **LLM Routing**: A strategy to reduce operational costs by routing to more efficient models.
+(To Do)
 - **Firecrawl Web Scraping**: Implements Firecrawl for real-time web scraping of new articles to feed into the RAG.
+(To Do)

 ## Architecture